Praise

 Larry Hayes is an exceptional baseball researcher, but this book goes far beyond the archives.
 It beautifully weaves the story of baseball’s grip on a teenager growing up in 1950s New York City with themes of heroes, friendship, and the enduring legacy of one of the game’s all-time greats.
 This book succeeds not only in its rich historical detail but also in illuminating the lesser-known interpersonal qualities of the great Willie Mays.

-I loved the clever chapter titles (a lost art!) and enjoyed watching the relationship of James and Willie develop and seeing that intertwined with the relationship that James and his mother had in their love of his father.
+Loved the clever chapter titles (a lost art!) and enjoyed watching the relationship of James and Willie develop and seeing that intertwined with the relationship that James and his mother had in their love of his father.
 It was really well-written and well-paced.
 I liked the story on a number of different levels.

 The book is a wonderful look at some of the actual highlights of Willie Mays’s life in and around baseball brought out through enjoyable fictional characters as they tell the life story of the greatest baseball player of all time.